Sintrop/regeneration-credit/docs-site/docs/contracts/RegenerationCreditImpact.md

 function totalTreesImpact() public view returns (uint256)
 ```

-Calculates the total trees impact of the system.
+Calculates the total trees of the system.

 _This function uses data from inspections and regenerator impact to estimate total trees._